telerik/docs-seed/README.md

 ### Get More Detailed Error Message

 To get more information and a full stacktrace of the error, add `--trace` after your jekyll command.
+For example:
+    ```bash
-For example, `bundle exec jekyll build --trace`.
+    bundle exec jekyll build --trace
+    ```

 ### Ctrl+C Does Not Work